Counter-revolutionary: Germany

+Portugal

+In 1919, Portuguese Monarchists in Porto led by Paiva Couceiro tried a counterrevolution against the First Portuguese Republic, advocating for the restoration of the Monarchy under exiled King Manuel II.
+The Monarchists proclaimed the restoration of the Monarchy on the balcony of the Porto City Hall.
+Supporters of the republic used the pejorative term "Traulitânia" to refer to the counterrevolutionaries.

 United Kingdom

 Many historians have held that the rise and spread of Methodism in the United Kingdom prevented the development of a revolution there.
 In addition to preaching the Christian Gospel, John Wesley and his Methodist followers visited those imprisoned, as well as the poor and aged, building hospitals and dispensaries which provided free healthcare for the masses.
 The sociologist William H. Swatos stated that "Methodist enthusiasm transformed men, summoning them to assert rational control over their own lives, while providing in its system of mutual discipline the psychological security necessary for autonomous conscience and liberal ideals to become internalized, an integrated part of the 'new men'… regenerated by Wesleyan preaching."

 The practice of temperance among Methodists, as well as their rejection of gambling, allowed them to eliminate secondary poverty and accumulate capital.
 Individuals who attended Methodist chapels and Sunday schools "took into industrial and political life the qualities and talents they had developed within Methodism and used them on behalf of the working classes in non-revolutionary ways."

 The spread of the Methodist Church in the United Kingdom, author and professor Michael Hill states, "filled both a social and an ideological vacuum" in English society, thus "opening up the channels of social and ideological mobility… which worked against the polarization of English society into rigid social classes."
 The historian Bernard Semmel argues that "Methodism was an antirevolutionary movement that succeeded (to the extent that it did) because it was a revolution of a radically different kind" that was capable of effecting social change on a large scale.